grafitosLeg/Zadania-Python/README.md

 * Python 3.8.2

 ## Sources
-This tasks are inspired by Konrad Janaciak with Komputer Świat  „Python- Kurs programowania na prostych przykładach”
+These tasks are inspired by Konrad Janaciak with Komputer Świat  „Python- Kurs programowania na prostych przykładach”